-Based in Ponca City, Oklahoma, the Cabela’s NABC is open to two-person teams regardless of club or sponsor affiliation.
-Entry fees are $500 per regular season tournament and $600 for each two-day region championship.
-The Circuit offered more than 100 percent payback to anglers in 2013 and will do so again in 2014.
-In addition, a small donation is included in each entry fee and matched by NABC and other conservation organizations up to 3-to-1 in support bass conservation projects anywhere the NABC does business.
+Based in Ponca City, Oklahoma, the Bass Pro Shops/Cabela’s North American Bass Circuit offers something for everyone and all income levels.
+It is open to two-person teams from all walks of life, regardless of club or sponsor affiliation.
+Base entry fees are $200.00 per regular season tournament.
+Along with an overall annual payback to anglers well in excess of 100 percent, (125% in 2018) a small $5 donation is included in each entry fee and matched by the NABC and other conservation organizations up to 3-to-1 in support of bass conservation projects anywhere the NABC does business.